We Heart Seattle: Reactions

 and in December 2021, Suarez was included in a Seattle Times editorial praising "people who have contributed to making our region a better place in 2021."

 Mutual aid groups have criticized We Heart Seattle and Suarez for actions that they say are harmful to the homeless communities in parks where We Heart Seattle holds cleanup events.
+Critics draw attention to Suarez's lack of formal training and licensing, citing the difficulty that case workers have in establishing trust with vulnerable populations.
+In an inquiry from KIRO-FM on whether she had formal licensing, Suarez responded "I don’t know, did Jesus Christ have a license?"
 At a cleanup in January 2021, a park resident observed Suarez recommending that people pick up a bag of garbage in exchange for food although the community kitchen cooking at the event had no such requirement.
 They also observed Suarez comparing campers to "rats and dogs."
 Suarez later acknowledged the negative impact of her statements and apologized for early missteps.
 At another cleanup event, people observed a WHS volunteer entering a tent that had belonged to a homeless person.
 Suarez disavowed the actions of the volunteer, who apologized on social media.
 Seattle City Council members Tammy Morales and Andrew Lewis publicly distanced themselves from WHS; Lewis, who had previously met with WHS, told KOMO News that he does not condone private groups conducting trash cleanups.

-WHS clashed with activists and advocate over ideological differences.
+In 2024, KIRO-FM ran a multi-part documentary named "In Plain Sight" covering WHS, following a WHS discovery of decomposing human remains.
+The documentary highlighted controversy surrounding the organization, but also drew attention to the lack of discovery of said remains by official city staff.
+The remains were described by the discoverer, Kodi Pickett, as "fully decomposed," with city officials responding their crews are not allowed on "steep slopes" due to union agreements and they instead rely on contractors.
+The documentary also featured interviews with several individuals who work in homelessness advocacy, as well as some current and formerly homeless individuals.
+Local advocacy group YouthCare's Director of Marketing Pascha Scott describes an event in 2021 where Suarez arrived at a facility of theirs, claiming to be a case worker.
+A dispute over her legitimacy as a caseworker resulted in facility staff asking her to step outside to preserve privacy, which Suarez interpreted as being kicked out.
+A local resident, William Hughes, who was formerly homeless described run ins with WHS and Suarez multiple times as hostile and lacking accountability; “[Suarez] walks by this one tent and she goes, ‘Wow, that tent is — ‘ and just steps on it, and says, ‘Yeah, that’s trash.'...It was our friend’s tent.
+He wasn’t there for a couple of days because he had to go do some things.”
+Suarez dismissed all criticism as "manufactured controversy" and "a middle school playground set of accusations that has nothing to do with the real work."